What should I study at university if I want to be a teacher?

 Depending on what you study, a good degree result could also make a dramatic difference to the size of the bursary you are eligible for to fund your training.

-Under a new initiative, if you commit to teaching for three years after you finish your degree and are planning to study maths or physics at university, you could receive £15,000 towards the cost of living while you study.
+Under the Future Teaching Scholars initiative, if you commit to teaching for three years after you finish your degree and are planning to study maths or physics at university, you could receive £15,000 towards the cost of living while you study.
 This scheme will be open to candidates with good maths and science A level grades.
 Students who take advantage of this scheme will also be able to go on to apply for the same bursaries and subject scholarships that are open to all other candidates for postgraduate teacher training.

 You have to pay tuition fees for postgraduate teacher training courses.
 However, there are non-repayable scholarships and bursaries available to help cover your costs, depending on your degree result and choice of subject.